BenSR1/documentation/source/_docs/git.md

 Go back to your site's Dev tab in Pantheon, click the URL under "Development site", and browse to your changes.

+### Importing existing repo to Pantheon

+1) Clone the Pantheon repository locally
+2) Add the existing repository as an additional remote
+3) Merge the master branch of the existing repository, now the additional remote, with the master branch of the Pantheon repository
+4) Optionally repeat for any additional branches besides master

 ## Troubleshooting

 ### Git Connection is Slow